peterhcharlton/info/safer_wearables/sops/recruitment/inviting_potential_pts.md

 - Address 4
 - Address 5 _(NB: don't use 'Address 6')_
 - Custom 1: _This contains the mailing date.
 It should be adjusted as necessary._
-- Custom 2: _This contains the GP Practice name.
+- Custom 2: _(only used if headed paper is not supplied) This contains the GP Practice name.
 It should be adjusted as necessary._
-- Custom 3: _This contains the GP Practice address (on one line, comma separated).
+- Custom 3: _(only used if headed paper is not supplied) This contains the GP Practice address (on one line, comma separated).
 It should be adjusted as necessary._
 - Custom 4: _This contains the GP name.
 It should be adjusted as necessary._
 - Custom 5: _This contains each potential participant's Invite ID.
 It should not be edited._